Market Disruption and Impairment of Assets under IAS 36

 Pandemics, growing inflation, war, market instability, shortages on everything from labor to baby formula…it feels like all this year is missing is a plague of locusts!
 Oh wait, didn’t that happen last year?
-With all of this market disruption, it begs the question: What is the impact to impairment of non-financial assets under IAS 36?
+With all of this market disruption, it begs the question: What is the impact to impairment of assets under IAS 36?
 (That is the question you were thinking of too, right?)
-Let’s take a look at the requirements of IAS 36 Impairment of Assets and some additional considerations you may want to think about during times of market disruption.

 Overview of IAS 36

 The objective of IAS 36 is to ensure an entity’s assets are carried at no more than their recoverable amount.
 According to IAS 36, an asset is carried at more than its recoverable amount if the carrying amount exceeds the amount to be recovered through use or sale of the asset.
-If this is the case, the asset is impaired and an impairment loss must be recognized.
-IAS 36 provides specific guidance relating to:

-1. When a quantitative impairment test is required
+- When a quantitative impairment test is required

-2. At what level the impairment test should be performed
+- At what level the impairment test should be performed

-3. How to perform the quantitative impairment test
+- How to perform the quantitative impairment test

-4. How to recognize (and/or reverse) an impairment loss
+- How to recognize (and/or reverse) an impairment loss

 And, like any good standard, it also provides detailed disclosure requirements for both impaired assets and nonimpaired assets.
 As far as IFRS Standards go, it is actually a fairly detailed and prescriptive standard, whereas most IFRS standards are more principles-based.
+Our IAS 36 course collection provides you with additional details and requirements on the standard if you need more information.

 IAS 36 requires that a quantitative impairment test be performed at least annually for the following assets:

-• Goodwill
+- Goodwill

-• Intangible assets not yet available for use
+- Intangible assets not yet available for use

 In addition, ALL in-scope assets (including those listed above) should be tested for impairment when there is ANY indication that the asset may be impaired.
 (Note: there are some limited exceptions to this guidance).
 These indicators of impairment could be macroeconomic events, like market disruption, a pandemic, etc. or microeconomic events, such as changes in the production capabilities or other events directly related to the entity.
 This is quite similar to what we would term a “triggering event” under U.S. GAAP.

 Wherever possible, IAS 36 requires that an entity perform the impairment test (more on that test momentarily) at the individual asset level, wherever possible.
-Where this is not possible, and often it is not, the entity should determine the recoverable amount of the Cash Generating Unit (CGU) to which the asset belons.
+Where this is not possible, and often it is not, the entity should determine the recoverable amount of the Cash Generating Unit (CGU) to which the asset belongs.

 A CGU is defined in IAS 36 as the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
 Cash inflows are inflows of cash and cash equivalents received from parties external to the entity.
 Determining the CGU is a judgmental process and crucial to performing a proper impairment test.
 A warning for the auditors reading this post: management bias would likely be to group the CGU at a higher level of aggregation to hide potential impairment!